emqx/emqx-docs/en_US/getting-started/getting-started.md

 1. Connect the client with EMQX.
 Click the **Connect** button on the right side of the screen, and you will be prompted that the connection is successfully established.

-2. Subscribe to topics:  Click the **Subscribe** button in the middle of the screen to subscribe to all messages under topic `testtopic/#` with QoS 0.
+2. Subscribe to topics.
+Click the **Subscribe** button in the middle of the screen to subscribe to all messages under topic `testtopic/#` with QoS 0.
 You can continue to subscribe to more topics and test other QoS levels.

-3. Test the messaging services: Click the **Publish** button at the bottom of the screen, and a new message will appear in both the **Received** and **Published** dialog box, indicating the connection is successfully established.
+3. Test the messaging services.
+Click the **Publish** button at the bottom of the screen, and a new message appears in both the **Received** and **Published** pane, indicating the connection is successfully established.

    ![EMQX MQTT WebSocket connection](./assets/emqx-websocket.png)